Major T. A. Freeburg 1stSgt R. A. Gnecco

 -Must obtain a 2nd class score of 200 on the Physical Fitness Test (PFT) to enter BRC, the higher the score, the better the chance for enrollment into the course.
 (During Phase I of BRC, the student will be required to obtain a 1st class score of 225 on the PFT).

--All Enlisted Marines attending BRC for the purpose of attaining the PMOS 0321 must have completed the Marine Infantry Training Battalion course of instruction.
+-All Enlisted Marines attending BRC for the purpose of attaining the PMOS 0321 must have completed the first 20 days of infantry training (Basic Inf 03XX).

 -Must be fluent in the English language.
 International military students must score an 80 on the English comprehensive language test.